OPIXray-author/OPIXray/README.md

 3. Access OPIXray dataset

-	OPIXray dataset is available only for ACADEMIC PURPOSE, if you are interested in our dataset, feel free to contact rstao@buaa.edu.cn.
+	OPIXray dataset is available only for ACADEMIC PURPOSE, if you are interested in or have any questions about our dataset, feel free to contact rstao@buaa.edu.cn.
 (Both V1 and V2 datasets are available)
 ## Usage

 #### Training